Overview: Establishing a Department Petty Cash Fund

 Types of Petty Cash Funds and Overall Limits

-The University has three types of Petty Cash Funds:
+The University has two types of petty cash funds:

-Requesting a Department Petty Cash, Petty Cash Checking or Change Fund
+Requesting a Department Petty Cash Fund or Petty Cash Checking Account

-Department Heads can send a request for a new petty cash fund to Financial Support Center (3-2772).
+Department heads can send a request for a new petty cash fund or petty cash checking account to Financial Support Center (3-2772).

 The request should include the following:

-- The type of fund requested (petty cash, checking or change fund);
+- The type of fund requested (petty cash fund or petty cash checking account);

 - The reason the fund is needed and the types of transactions the fund will be used for;